hamsburger/Selenium-Note-Taker-/README.md

 python knowItAll.py
 ```

 Wait for Chrome Driver to Launch.
-Then, the program will ask you to input in a name
+Then, the program will prompt for the name of your output file,
-for the file into which you will output your notes.
+which will contain the output of your notes.

-After completing the above steps, you can begin [**highlighting** text](https://github.com/harris222/Selenium-Note-Taker-/blob/master/README.md#guide-link]) in the browser and storing notes.
+After completing the above steps, you can begin [**highlighting** text](https://github.com/harris222/Selenium-Note-Taker-/blob/master/README.md#guide-link) in the browser and store notes.
 Each note you take using an URL will be shown under the URL with that header, like this

 ![Notes](https://github.com/harris222/Selenium-Note-Taker-/blob/master/Example%20Notes/Notes.PNG)